(Updated) · 12 min read

 During this period your credit score can drop to the 300-450 range.
 Equifax assigns an R9 rating (the lowest possible) to accounts included in bankruptcy, and an R7 rating for consumer proposals.
 Both make it nearly impossible to access traditional credit products right away.

 The good news: you do not have to wait six years to start rebuilding.
 Many Canadians reach a credit score above 650 within 18 to 24 months of their discharge by following a consistent plan.
-Here is exactly what to do each month.

 Month 1-2: Lay the Foundation